Azure/azure-openai-workshop/Examples/Zero_Shot_Lease_Extraction.md

 -using zero shot, pass in natural language instruction, sample lease, and visualize output
 -using model text-davinci-003
 -promt image
 # What is zero shot learning?
+-ask chatgpt
 # Prompt
 ```
 Using the lease below, return a json object containing: